langenhagen/reposet/README.md

 For example, calling `reposet pull`, pulls changes from the default remote branches to the default local branches on all repositories in the default set of repositories.
-Calling `reposet pull my` pulls from the remote branches on the repos defined in a file `$HOME/.reposets/my.reposet` (see below under **Reposet Files**).
+Calling `reposet pull my` pulls from the remote branches on the repos listed in a file `$HOME/.reposets/my.reposet` (see below in section **Reposet Files**).
-Calling `reposet pull my work` pulls from repos defined in the files `my.reposet` and `work.reposet`.
+Calling `reposet pull my work` pulls from repos listed in the files `my.reposet` and `work.reposet`.

 ### Reposet Files
-A `reposet` is a `bash` file with the extension `*.reposet` that defines an array named `repos` whose elements describe a locally checked out `git` repository.
+A reposet is a `bash` file with the extension `*.reposet` that defines an array whose elements describe an existing `git` repository.
+A `reposet` subcommand may source a `*.reposet` file in order to load repository information.
-A `reposet` file must be located in the directory `$HOME/.reposets`.
+A `*.reposet` file must be located in the directory `$HOME/.reposets`.
-The name of a `reposet` is equal of the name of the file, without the suffix `.reposet`.
+The name of a reposet is equal of the name of the file, without the suffix `.reposet`.
-For instance, a `reposet` called "my" would be defined in a file `my.reposet` located in `$HOME/.reposets`.
+For instance, a reposet called "my" would be defined in the file `$HOME/.reposets/my.reposet`.
-You can use the special default reposet `.reposet` that does not have a name and will be used when no reposets are specified when calling a `reposet` command.
+The special default reposet `.reposet` does not have a name and may be used when calling a `reposet` subcommand with no reposets specified.

+The array inside the `*.reposet`-files that defines which repositories belong to the reposet has to have the name `repos`.
+One element in the array `repos` specifies 6 important attributes of one git repository, each attribute separated by a colon `:`.
-The form of one element in the array `repos` should be:
+The form of one element that describes a git repository in the array `repos` is:

 `"<local-path>:<local-default-branch>:<remote-pull-repo>:<remote-pull-branch>:<remote-push-repo>:<remote-push-branch>"`